Golden Parachute: Meaning

 According to the experts, sometimes the Golden Parachute cost is way too higher for the Acquiring Company.
-And so, at the time of screening targets, the Acquiring Company avoids such kind of companies.
+And so, at the time of screening targets, the Acquiring Company avoids such kinds of companies.

 Fiduciary Responsibilities and Over-payment

 According to a few experts, it is a fiduciary and moral responsibility of the top executives to work for the betterment of the company and the shareholders.
-And so, there is no requirement of paying additional remuneration to the top executives.
-The top executives are not underpaid, and so paying additional at the time termination to perform fiduciary responsibilities is not a viable and ethical option.
+And so, there is no requirement to pay additional remuneration to the top executives.
+The top executives are not underpaid, and so paying additional at the time of termination to perform fiduciary responsibilities is not a viable and ethical option.

 Not always acts as an Anti-hostile